DevOpsTribe/congruit/README.md

 ```

 ## Workplace
-Workplace are the union between works and places and are Json file.
+The workplaces are the union between works and places and are Json file.

 Example: